adamsorbie/unix_course-2020-02-14/README.md

 # The basic anatomy of a command line call

-Running a tool in the command line interface follows a simple pattern.
-At first you have to write the name of the command (if it is not globally installed it's precise location needs to be given - we will get to this later).
-Some programs additionally require parameters.
+Running a tool in the command line follows a simple pattern.
+At first you have to write the name of the command (if it is not globally installed its precise location needs to be given - we will get to this later).
+Some command line tools require additional parameters.
 While the parameters are the requirement of the program the actual values we give are called arguments.
-There are two different ways how to pass those arguments to a program - via keywords parameter (also called named keywords, flags or options) or via positional parameters.
-The common pattern looks like this (`<>` indicates obligatory items, `[]` indicates optional items):
+There are two different ways how to pass those arguments to a program - via keyword parameters (also called named keywords, flags or options) or via positional parameters.
+The common pattern looks like this (`<>` indicates required items, `[]` indicates optional items):

 ```
 <program name> [keyword parameters] [positional parameters]
 ```

 An example is calling the program `ls` which lists the content of a directory.
-You can simply call it without any argument
+You can call it without any argument

 ```
 $ ls
 ```

-or with one or more keyword argument
+or with one or more keyword arguments

 ```
 $ ls -l